captainqwerty/AutomatedOutlookSignature/README.md

 # Automated Outlook Signature Script
-This PowerShell script can be used to automate the creation of Outlook signatures using Active Directory, it will also set this signature as the users default signature for new emails and email replies.
+This PowerShell script is used to automate the creation of Outlook signatures using user information from Active Directory.
+The script also sets this signature as the user's default signature for new emails and email replies.

 Currently tested on and working with Outlook 2010, 2016 and 2019.

 ### Active Directory
-To ensure users signatures are dynamic and when their job title changes, or their maiden name etc. are updated in Active Directory their Outlook signature will also be updated!
+The signatures are dynamic and when the users job title or their maiden name etc. are updated in Active Directory their Outlook signature will also be updated!
+A selection of Active Directory attribute are already configured in the script and listed below however more attributes can be easily added.

-The follow details are used from Active Directory:
+The follow details are used from Active Directory within the script:

 | Variable in Script | AD Field  | Notes | Optional |
 |-------------| ------------- | ------------- | ------------- |